As you know by now, I get on these weird food tangents and then I try to eat them all the time.

 And then hard boiled eggs turned into healthy deviled eggs with Greek yogurt.

 And then we had baked eggs in the oven.

 Eggs in the AIR FRYER?
 YES YOU CAN

-And, it’s suppppper stupid simple!
+And, just like making air fryer toast, it’s suppppper stupid simple!

 How to Make Air Fryer Hard Boiled Eggs

 Eggs are a go-to breakfast in my home.
 They’re easy, there is just one ingredient to them that I ALWAYS have on hand, and they are chock full of protein.
 They keep you full, give you energy, and taste great- there are SO many ways to prepare, cook, and enjoy eggs so they just don’t get old or boring!